minotaur-toolkit/minotaur/README.md

     $HOME/llvm/build/bin/opt  -enable-new-pm=0 -load $HOME/minotaur/build/minotaur.so -so -S <LLVM bitcode>

 For C/C++ programs, we have a drop-in replacement of C/C++ compiler.
-Users can call `minotaur-cc` or `minotaur-cxx` to compile files.
-The minotaur optimizer will automatically triggered as a compiler pass.
+Users can call `minotaur-cc` or `minotaur-cxx` in the `build` directory to compile C/C++ programs.
+Minotaur pass is disabled by default; the pass can be enabled by setting environment variable `ENABLE_MINOTAUR`.

     $HOME/minotaur/build/minotaur-cc <c source> [clang options]